 My First Media Adventure

-Having spent several years working in a photography studio, I am no stranger to standing behind a camera and looking at the world through a lens.
-Capturing a scene from different angles is an art form and a skill that I developed over time.
-After many years, I began handing cameras over to children and a new appreciation for multipleperspectives emerged.
+Spending several years working in a photography studio taught me a lot about capturing a moment and framing it with an artistic vision.
+But once I began handing cameras over to young children, I developed a new appreciation for perspective.
 If you have ever wondered what the world looks like through a child's eyes, you will enjoy this video that highlights some of the images that have been captured during Screen Savvy Kids' media adventures with young children.